pmean/build-website/text/07/WikipediaContribution.md

 - Wiki pages
 output: html_document
 ---
-> I\'ve made some minor contributions from time to time in Wikipedia, a
+> I've made some minor contributions from time to time in Wikipedia, a
 > free encyclopedia on the web edited by volunteers.
 My previous work
 > was on
 >